 - Founder’s Scholarship

-- Award amount varies
+- Award amount toward the cost of attendance varies

 - Legacy Scholarship

 - Direct descendants (son, daughter, grandson, granddaughter,great- grandson, or great- granddaughter) of La Salle alumni will receive $1,000 per year.

 Direct descendants (son, daughter, grandson, granddaughter,great- grandson, or great- granddaughter) of La Salle alumni will receive $1,000 per year.